 Depending on our job descriptions, our goals, and our budgets, we all use a mixture of tools to create, promote or measure content.
 One tool that I’ve started using is BuzzSumo.
-I use it to discover content that’s been heavily shared, find influencers for niche topics, receive targeted content alerts based on keywords and to check on specific sites’ content performance.
+I use it to discover content that’s been heavily shared, find influencers for niche topics, receive targeted content alerts based on keywords and check on specific sites’ content performance.
 (Note: I have paid for my BuzzSumo-pro subscription and have no affiliation with the company.)

 After using their tool, I have four interesting observations that I can apply to content marketing: “Make it easy for users.